PlanaReLoc: Camera Relocalization in 3D Planar Primitives via Region-Based Structure Matching¶

 | HLoc + SuperPoint | Point-based | ≈5-8 | ≈1.5-3.0 | High | Yes |

-Note: The core advantage of PlanaReLoc lies not in surpassing all methods in absolute accuracy, but in achieving competitive localization accuracy under a minimalist setting that requires no textured map, no pose prior, and no per-scene training.
+Note: The advantage of PlanaReLoc lies in achieving competitive accuracy in a minimalist setting without real texture maps, pose priors, or per-scene training.

 Ablation Study (12Scenes Dataset)¶